Semantic alalysis

 Why do you need it?

-Due to semantic analysis, you learn what your users are interested in, their requests and needs the platform and in-app chats can meet, and users’ everyday demands.
+Due to semantic analysis, you learn what your users are interested in, their requests and needs that the platform and in-app chats can meet, and users’ everyday demands.

 The way of how does the semantic analysis diagram look